milovanderlinden/blackarch-site/_posts/2015-04-08-iso-released.md

 title: New ISOs released (Bugfixes)
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 The new ISOs include over 1200 tools for i686 and x86_64 and over 1000 tools for armv6h and armv7h.
 This release includes bugfixes and SHA1 sum checks for our strap.sh script in the installer.
 For more details see the ChangeLog below.

 Here's the ChangeLog :